JD and the Sons of Rhythm

 Thanks to Scott and Kim for all they've done for the creative arts in the area, in which they have been a major factor.

-Sue Buck, whose drawing of a gorilla was used for the cover of our CD entitled
+Sue Buck, whose drawing of a gorilla was used for the cover of our Album entitled

 has created drawings for the National Zoo Think Tank and her works have been purchased at art auctions staged to raise money for the Rio Grande Zoo in Albuquerque, New Mexico and the Norfolk Zoo in Virginia.